 Because Oracle Data Mining builds and applies data mining models inside Oracle Database, the results are immediately available.
 BI reporting tools and dashboards can easily display the results of data mining.
-Additionally, Oracle Data Mining supports scoring in real time: Data can be mined and the results returned within a single database transaction.
+Additionally, data mining supports scoring single cases or records at a time as part of a single SQL SELECT statement.
+Data can be mined and the results returned within a single database transaction.
 For example, a sales representative can run a model that predicts the likelihood of fraud within the context of an online sales transaction.

-Introduction to Oracle Data Mining
+2 Introduction to Oracle Data Mining